Bright-Path/brightpath.github.io/src/content/beer/hefeweizen.md

   Refreshing | Citrus | Golden

-  This is a classic Bavarian style wheat beer, brewed with 50% wheat malt and is single decocted.
+  This is a classic Bavarian style wheat beer, brewed with 50% wheat malt and single decocted.
 It's perfect for hot summer days with its refreshing taste and citrus notes.
 tap: false
 tap_loc: 10
 canned: false